akshatchadhaa/spotify-popularity-analysis/README.md

 ## Machine Learning Model
 # :file_folder: Hit Song Prediction Model

+Spotify Hit Song Prediction – Model Evaluation & Insights

+This machine learning project was developed to predict whether a Spotify track would be classified as a Hit or Not Hit using audio-based features such as energy, loudness, danceability, acousticness, tempo, speechiness, valence, and duration.

+Model Accuracy

+The model achieved an overall accuracy of 95.76%, which indicates strong general predictive performance across the dataset.
+This means the model correctly classified the majority of songs into their respective categories.

+However, because the dataset contained significantly more Not Hit songs than Hit songs, accuracy alone does not fully reflect the model’s ability to detect successful tracks.

+Confusion Matrix Analysis

+The confusion matrix showed that the model performed exceptionally well in identifying Not Hit songs, correctly predicting most of them with very few false positives.

+At the same time, the model had difficulty identifying actual Hit songs, misclassifying many of them as Not Hits.
+This suggests a class imbalance issue, where the model became more biased toward the majority class.

+Business Interpretation:
+Strong at filtering songs unlikely to succeed.
+Weaker at discovering breakout or viral songs early.
+Classification Report
+Class 0 – Not Hit Songs
+High precision and recall
+Reliable and consistent predictions
+Class 1 – Hit Songs
+Lower precision and recall
+Many hit songs were missed

+This indicates that while the model is accurate overall, it is conservative when predicting hits.

+ROC-AUC Score

+The model achieved an ROC-AUC Score of approximately 0.63.

+ROC-AUC measures how well the model separates the two classes across different probability thresholds:

+0.50 = Random guessing
+0.60 – 0.70 = Moderate discrimination
+0.70+ = Strong model performance

+A score of 0.63 suggests that the model has some ability to distinguish hits from non-hits, but there is room for improvement in classification quality.

+Feature Importance

+The most important features influencing predictions were:

+-Instrumentalness
+-Acousticness
+-Energy
+-Loudness
+-Duration
+-Danceability
+-Liveness
+-Valence
+-Speechiness
+-Tempo

+This suggests that production style, sound intensity, structure, and listener engagement characteristics had the greatest impact on hit prediction.

+Clustering Insight

+Clustering techniques were also used to group songs with similar audio characteristics.
+This helped identify natural song segments within the dataset, such as:

+High-energy commercial tracks
+Acoustic / mellow songs
+Dance-focused tracks
+Speech-heavy or experimental tracks

+These clusters provide useful insight into how songs are distributed stylistically and can support recommendation systems, audience targeting, and trend analysis.

 ![Machine Learning Model](images/{BD716FC6-EE3B-42CC-BA11-4E7AAF1141B8}.png)

 A classification model was built to predict whether a track is a hit or not based on audio features.